Particular/docs.particular.net/servicecontrol/audit-instances/configuration.md

 #### ServiceControl.Audit/DataSpaceRemainingThreshold

-The percentage threshold for the [Message database storage space](/servicecontrol/servicecontrol-instances/#self-monitoring-via-custom-checks-critical-message-database-storage-space) check.
+The percentage threshold for the [Message database storage space](/servicecontrol/audit-instances/) <!-- TODO: #self-monitoring-via-custom-checks-critical-message-database-storage-space --> check.
 If the remaining hard drive space drops below this threshold (as a percentage of the total space on the drive) then the check will fail, alerting the user.

 Type: int